How to Improve Your School Playground While on a Budget

 2. Consider Who Uses the Playground

 Who will use the playground?
 If you have an early childhood education center, you don’t want to spend money on playground equipment for older kids.
-Similarly, if your school is an elementary facility for ages 6 through 12, you shouldn’t spend money buying equipment for younger kids.
+Similarly, if your school is an elementary facility for ages 6 through 12, you shouldn’t use funds for buying equipment for younger kids.
 By focusing your playground equipment purchases on the ages of your school’s kids, you can find a structure that fits your needs and budget.

-But what if you have a school that includes preschoolers through 12-year-olds?
-Don’t worry.
-You can find playground equipment designed for ages 2 to 12.
-These types of multi-age playgrounds work well at schools because teachers provide constant supervision during playtime.
+If your school centers around preschool to middle school-age kids, you can find playground equipment designed for ages 2 to 12.
+These types of multiage playgrounds work well at schools because teachers provide constant supervision during playtime.
 They are also best if younger and older kids use the playground at separate times.
-Keeping kids 5 and up separate from those under 5 on the playground can help prevent accidents.
+Keeping kids 5 and up separate from those under 5 on the playground can help keep everyone safe during playtime.

 3. Establish a Plan to Prioritize the Most Essential Upgrades